 National Certificate In Tobacco Treatment Practice

-MaineHealth CTI’s Tobacco Treatment Education and Training Program is a nationally accredited provider of the core training requirements necessary to apply for a National Certificate in Tobacco Treatment Practice (NCTTP), one of only 18 training programs across North America.
+MaineHealth CTI’s Tobacco Treatment Education and Training Program is a nationally accredited provider of the core training requirements necessary to apply for a National Certificate in Tobacco Treatment Practice (NCTTP).

 The required curriculum includes the one-day Tobacco Intervention: Basics Skills Training, the two-day Tobacco Intervention: Intensive Skills Training and the Annual Tobacco Treatment and Prevention Conference.
-These trainings prepare individuals to meet the required core competency objectives in tobacco treatment practice as developed by the Association for the Treatment of Tobacco Use and Dependence (ATTUD).
-ATTUD is the global organization of providers dedicated to the promotion of and increased access to evidence-based tobacco treatment for the tobacco user.
+These trainings are a pathway for those interested in NCTTP and are currently being offered virtually.